Codemasters has lifted the covers off this year's F1 game, confirming that F1 23 My Team is getting a much-needed revamp.

 The higher up the grid you start, the more money and resource points you'll have available to you from the start.
 You'll also have better drivers to choose from when it comes to your second driver, thanks to your increased reputation.

 Sponsors & engines

-Your choice of sponsor is one of the most important in F1 23.
-Each has their different expectations, investment and bonus rewards.
+Your choice of sponsor was one of the most important in F1 22.
+Each has different expectations, investments and bonus rewards.